dmhacker/jester/README.md

 Work-in-progress options are:

+* Human — The human player will interface with the console and will be controlled through stdin.
 * Smart — The smart player will follow a pre-defined strategy.
 The smart player will try to perform prudent actions, such as saving trump and high cards for later and attacking with low cards early and midgame.
-* Human — The human player will interface with the console and will be controlled through stdin.

-In the future, we will consider adding:

-* Temporal difference learning
-* Other machine learning based approaches
+* Deep Q-learning — Reinforcement learning agent only available for 2-player games.